How to Dehydrate Ground Pork – Dehydrating Ground Pork, A Step-by-Step Guide

 The mixing bowl with a ground pork meatball that we will use for the dehydrating ground pork project.
 We mixed together 1/2 cup of breadcrumbs and 1 pound of lean ground pork into a big meatball.
 The next step is to refrigerate for 30 minutes.

-Next, cover the mixing bowl with plastic wrap and let the meat mixture rest in the refrigerator for at least 30 minutes.
+Next, cover the mixing bowl with plastic wrap and let the meat mixture rest in the refrigerator for at least 30 minutes to overnight.

 In a skillet over medium heat, fry the ground pork until done.
 You may want to do this in smaller batches.
 As the meat cooks, break apart the bigger pieces into smaller crumbles.